kmalakoff/knockback/README.md

 ko.applyBindings(kb.viewModel(model))
 ```

-When you type in the input boxes, the values are properly transferred to the model and all other bound view models!
+When you type in the input boxes, the values are properly transferred bi-directionally to the model and all other bound view models!

 ### Advanced